weaversa/cryptol-course/README.md

    standard.
 11. [Capstone: Putting it all
-   together](labs/LorumIpsum/LorumIpsum.md): Decrypt a series of secret messages by feeding wrapping keys into the _un_famous `KLI20` cryptographic engine.
+   together](labs/LorumIpsum/LorumIpsum.md): Decrypt a series of secret messages by feeding wrapping keys into the anomalus `KLI20` cryptographic engine.
 Success here requires modules and concepts from many of the previous labs.

 ## Extra Labs and Demonstrations